 Fire & Rescue

-On August 19, 1872, Defiance’s elected officials approved an ordinance to organize the community’s first fire company, Liberty Company No. 1, under the direction of Chief Engineer John F. Deatrick, Sr. and a handful of dedicated volunteers.
+On August 19, 1872, Defiance's elected officials approved an ordinance to organize the community's first fire company, Liberty Company Number 1, under the direction of Chief Engineer John F. Deatrick, Sr. and a handful of dedicated volunteers.

 The Assistant Fire Chief is in charge of the Fire Prevention Bureau.
 It is the goal of the bureau to inspect every commercial building once per year.
 In order to meet this goal, line firefighters assist the Assistant Chief in performing fire safety inspections.
 Not only does this help with preventing a fire, but in the event that a fire does occur, the firefighters are familiar with the building because they have been in the structure when visibility was optimal.